 Regular and punctual class attendance is expected.
-Students are expected to be on time, have supplies ready to work in class, and stay for the duration of the class.
+Students are expected to be on time, have supplies ready to work in class, and stay for the whole duration of the class.
 Excessive absences, tardiness, or leaving early may be considered an absence at the instructor's discretion.

 Attendance and timeliness are mandatory for class time, individual meetings, presentations, critiques and all activities scheduled for this course.
 Class attendance is credited as a part of your course work and can't be made up.
 Attendance will be taken at the beginning of each class meeting.
-Students will also sign in for attendance.
+Students will also sign in for attendance on a sheet provided for each class time.
 It is the students' responsibility to make sure that their attendance has been correctly recorded.
 A student is allowed no more than four (4) class absences before the final grade is lowered by 1 grade point for each absence after four.
 3 (three) late arrivals or early leaves count as 1 (one) absence.
 Students are responsible to be up to date with all the assignments and information presented in class, even if they were absent.
+Attendance is critical for the quality of the work.
+Most often it is very difficult for students to make up assignments for class times they missed.